xdevplatform/Gnip-Trend-Detection/README.md

 from a Gnip PowerTrack stream.
 However, any time series data can be easily transformed into form useable by the scripts in this package.

-## Requirements

-* scipy
-* sklearn
-* matplotlib

 ## Input Data

 The input data consists of CSV records, and is expected to contain data for one counter and one time interval on each line, in the following format:

 | interval start time | interval duration in sec. | count | counter name |
 | ------------------- | --------- | ---------- | ------------------- |